lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/STMMQR/README.md

 3. If you want to use the **NESDIS** method in reordering step, you need to install **CAMD, CCOLAMD** library.
 We also put the source code of these libraries into STMMQR folder.
 You can type `make relevant_lib` to install **metis,CAMD,CCOLAMD**.

 ## Setup
+Before compiling the entire library, we hope you can adjust the system settings by modifying `./STMMQR/include/tpsm/tpsm_sysinfo.h` according to the machine architecture.

 Typing `make` can generate 5 static lib in *./lib*, and an executable file in root directory named `qrtest`.

 Two additional parameters are required to execute the executable file, which are the matrix data set and matrix-ID(Free to fill in).
 Examples are as follows: